What are the best financial software programs, banking and investment accounts, products, and services?

 My wife and I use rewards credit cards for almost every purchase and pay them off each month.
 Credit cards have many benefits when used correctly, including buyer protection, fraud protection, cash rewards, and more.
 But I don’t recommend using credit cards if you don’t pay them in full each month.

-I currently use a Chase Freedom® Visa and the Blue Cash Preferred from American Express for most purchases and my wife has a Discover® More® Card and Discover Open Road, one of the top gas rewards cards on the market.
+I currently use a Chase Freedom® and the Blue Cash Preferred from American Express for most purchases and my wife has a Discover® More® Card and Discover Open Road, one of the top gas rewards cards on the market.
 These cards offer some of the best cash rewards that are currently available and are featured on a list of the best cash and points rewards credit cards.
 I also use a business credit card for my small business purchases – here is a list of some featured business credit cards.

 Car, Home, and Life Insurance